mckeever02/mobius/README.md

 ```
 This keeps a watch on your files and if any change, then it runs the dev command automatically.

-You can see a full list of the laravel mix commands (https://laravel.com/docs/5.4/mix)[here].
+You can see a full list of the laravel mix commands [here](https://laravel.com/docs/5.4/mix).
+Note that `.version()` won't work for versioning/cache busting but isn't necessary anyway as this is achieved in functions.php using `filemtime()`.